Wednesbury Town railway station

-Wednesbury Town railway station was a station on the South Staffordshire Line.
+Wednesbury Town railway station served the market town of Wednesbury, in the West Midlands, England; it was a stop on the South Staffordshire Line.

 History

-The station was opened in 1850.
-The station was built and served by the South Staffordshire Railway, which later became London, Midland and Scottish Railway (through amalgamation of the London and North Western Railway).
+The station was opened in 1850; it was built and served by the South Staffordshire Railway, which later became London, Midland and Scottish Railway (through amalgamation of the London and North Western Railway).
 The line had reasonable passenger usage until about the early 1880s, when it began to slump at several stations, leading to the line becoming a largely freight only operation in 1887.
 It would remain open for goods traffic, which was considerable at this time, as the district had become highly industrialised in the then heyday of the Black Country's industrial past.

-It also served as the terminus of the Darlaston Loop which ran from Walsall to Wednesbury via Darlaston and it branched off on the present-day Walsall-Wolverhampton Line.
-It closed to passengers in the 1880s and then to freight and excursion trains in the 1960s.
-It is now a footpath between Darlaston and James Bridge but is built on towards Wednesbury Town.
+The station also served as the terminus of the Darlaston Loop, which ran from Walsall to Wednesbury via Darlaston and branched off on the present-day Walsall-Wolverhampton Line.
+It closed to passengers in the 1880s, then to freight and excursion trains in the 1960s.
+It is now a footpath between Darlaston and James Bridge, but is built on towards Wednesbury Town.

 As the local industry declined and road transport became more common, the station entered a post-World War II decline.

-The station was known as Wednesbury until it was renamed Wednesbury 'town' in 1950 as part of nationalisation.
-British Rail closed the station through the Beeching Axe in 1964 due to decline in freight and passenger custom.
+The station was known as Wednesbury, until it was renamed Wednesbury Town in 1950 during nationalisation.
+British Rail closed the station through the Beeching Axe in 1964, due to decline in freight and passenger custom.